SDCC 2022: Hasbro Star Wars Black Series, Vintage Collection, and Marvel Legends Pre-Order Guide

 - Star Wars Black Series Wookiee (Halloween Edition) – Pre-order at Walmart this Fall

-- Star Wars Black Series Gaming Greats KX Security Droid – Pre-order at GameStop on July 28th at 1pm ET
+- Star Wars Black Series Gaming Greats KX Security Droid – Pre-order at GameStop (Coming Soon)

-- Star Wars Black Series Gaming Greats B1 Battle Droid – Pre-order at GameStop on July 28th at 1pm ET
+- Star Wars Black Series Gaming Greats B1 Battle Droid – Pre-order at GameStop (Coming Soon)

 - Star Wars The Black Series Credit Collection Ahsoka Tano – Pre-order at Target on July 26th at 1pm ET